oracle/weblogic-kubernetes-operator/site/domains.md

 Please be aware of the following important considerations for WebLogic domains running in Kubernetes.

-* _Domain Home Location:_ The WebLogic domain home location is determined by the domain resource 'domainHome' if set, and otherwise a default location is determined by the `domainHomeInImage` setting.
-If a domain resource 'domainHome' field is not set and `domainHomeInImage` is `true` (the default), the operator will assume the domain home is a directory under `/u01/oracle/user_projects/domains/` and report an error if no domain is found or more than one domain is found.
-If a domain resource 'domainHome' field is not set and `domainHomeInImage` is `false`, the operator will assume the domain home is `/shared/domains/DOMAIN_UID`.
+* _Domain Home Location:_ The WebLogic domain home location is determined by the domain resource `domainHome` if set, and otherwise a default location is determined by the `domainHomeInImage` setting.
+If a domain resource `domainHome` field is not set and `domainHomeInImage` is `true` (the default), the operator will assume that the domain home is a directory under `/u01/oracle/user_projects/domains/` and report an error if no domain is found or more than one domain is found.
+If a domain resource `domainHome` field is not set and `domainHomeInImage` is `false`, the operator will assume that the domain home is `/shared/domains/DOMAIN_UID`.
 * _Log File Locations:_ The operator can automatically override Weblogic domain and server log locations using situational configuration overrides.
-This occurs if the Domain resource `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeInImage` is explicitly set to `false`.
+This occurs if the domain resource `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeInImage` is explicitly set to `false`.
 When overriding, the log location will be the location specified by the `logHome` setting.
 * _Listen Address Configuration:_  Channel listen addresses in a configuration either must be left completely unset (for example, not set to anything), or must be set to the exact required value, which will be in the form of the `domainUID` followed by a hyphen and then the server name (with all lower case, underscores converted to dashes).
 For example `domain1-admin-server`.
 This includes default, SSL, admin, and custom channels.
-* _Listen Address Overrides:_  The operator will automatically override all WebLogic domain default, SSL, admin, or custom channel listen addresses (using situational config overrides).
+* _Listen Address Overrides:_  The operator will automatically override all WebLogic domain default, SSL, admin, or custom channel listen addresses (using situational configuration overrides).
 These will become `domainUID` followed by a hyphen and then the server name, all lower case, and underscores converted to dashes.
 For example, if `domainUID=domain1` and the WebLogic server name is `Admin_Server`, then its listen address becomes `domain1-admin-server`.
-* _Domain, Cluster, Server, and Network-Access-Point Names:_ WebLogic domain, cluster, server, and network-access-point (channel) names must be contain only the characters `A-Z`, `a-z`, `0-9`, `-`, or `_`.
-This ensures they can be converted to meet kubernetes resource and DNS1123 naming requirements.
+* _Domain, Cluster, Server, and Network-Access-Point Names:_ WebLogic domain, cluster, server, and network-access-point (channel) names must contain only the characters `A-Z`, `a-z`, `0-9`, `-`, or `_`.
+This ensures they can be converted to meet Kubernetes resource and DNS1123 naming requirements.
 (When generating pod and service names, the operator will convert configured names to lower case and substitute `-` for each `_`.)
 * _Node Ports:_ If you choose to expose any WebLogic channels outside the Kubernetes cluster via a `NodePort`, for example, the administration port or a T3 channel to allow WLST access, you need to ensure that you allocate each channel a unique port number across the entire Kubernetes cluster.
 If you expose the administration port in each WebLogic domain in the Kubernetes cluster, then each one must have a different port.
-This is required because `NodePorts` are used to expose channels outside the Kubernetes cluster.
-IMPORTANT:  Exposing admin, RMI, or t3 capable channels via a node port can create an insecure configuration, in general only http protocols should be made available externally and this exposure is usually accomplished by setting up external load balancer that can access internal (non-nodeport) services.
+This is required because `NodePorts` are used to expose channels outside the Kubernetes cluster.  *IMPORTANT:* Exposing admin, RMI, or t3 capable channels via a node port can create an insecure configuration; in general only http protocols should be made available externally and this exposure is usually accomplished by setting up an external load balancer that can access internal (non-nodeport) services.
 * _Host Path Persistent Volumes:_ If using a `hostPath` persistent volume, then it must be available on all worker nodes in the cluster and have read/write/many permissions for all container/pods in the WebLogic Server deployment.
 Be aware that many cloud provider's volume providers may not support volumes across availability zones.
 You may want to use NFS or a clustered file system to work around this limitation.